scarecrowknight/Deadwood/README.md

 # Deadwood
 Deadwood CSCI 345 - Kendall, Iris, Alex

-instructions: To play Deadwood all you need to do is compile and run Deadwood.java!
+instructions: To play DeadWood all you need to do is compile and run DeadWood.java!